kennetheversole/eversole.dev/content/about.md

 ### Hands on Technical

-The largest software project I am currently working is in my role at Cloudflare as Senior Software engineer on the [R2](https://developers.cloudflare.com/r2/) team, which is Cloudflare's S3 compatible object storage platform Because the rate of adoption has been meteoric and the team is full of some of the most talented engineers I have worked with in my life, this experience has been the most day over day learning I have ever had.
+The largest software project I am currently working is in my role at Cloudflare as Senior Software engineer on the [R2](https://developers.cloudflare.com/r2/) team, which is Cloudflare's S3 compatible object storage platform.
+Because the rate of adoption has been meteoric and the team is full of some of the most talented engineers I have worked with in my life, this experience has been the most day over day learning I have ever had.
 I will hopefully write many blogs about this growth, and the technical learnings  I have had during this experience in the future.
 If you want to me to talk about any thing specifically please reach out.

 #### Past technical experiences
 * An original member of the engineering team at [Balto AI](https://www.balto.ai/).
 * Consultant at Kicker.AI, and [Utopia Labs](https://utopialabs.com/)
 * Boeing